nmorshed/wp_most_used_code/README.md

 # wp_most_used_code

-##This is for personal usage

-I pasted these code here so I can reuse them when I need them

-###Thanks
+I created this repo to store my frequently-used WP snippets so that I can reuse these in my other projects.

+##Thanks